kddubey/pretrain-on-test/README.md

 <details>
 <summary>Test that cloud launches work</summary>

-Launch an instance which will run a mini experiment in the cloud, and check that data was uploaded to GCP.
+Launch a cloud instance which will run a mini experiment, and check that data was uploaded to GCP.

 1. cd (from the repo root):